Best Things to Do in Le Marais Paris

 The Musée des Arts et Métiers is a science and technology museum, part of the National Conservatory of Arts and Crafts.

 TIP: Le Marais is a home to exceptional musums.
-In addition to Musée des Arts et Métiers, Musée Carnavalet and Centre Georges Pompidou, described in this article, there’s the Musée Picasso, Maison Européenne de la Photographie MEP, Fondation Henri Cartier-Bresson, Maison de la Chasse et la Nature, Mémorial de la Shoah, Gaîté Lyrique, Maison de Victor Hugo, Musée Cognac-Jay, and many more!
+In addition to the Musée des Arts et Métiers, Musée Carnavalet, Musée Picasso, and the Centre Georges Pompidou, described in this article, there’s the Maison Européenne de la Photographie (MEP), Fondation Henri Cartier-Bresson, Musée de la Chasse et la Nature, Mémorial de la Shoah, Gaîté Lyrique, Maison de Victor Hugo, Musée Cognac-Jay, and many more!

 streets of Le Marais

 A walk through this street, with beautiful private mansions, is like a step back in time.
 For example, you can see on number 58 the medieval door and two beautiful turrets of the Hôtel Clisson.
-On 22-26 of this street, there’s the Billette Church, whose cloister, in a flamboyant style, is the only cloister from medieval times that remains in Paris.
+On 22-26 of this street, there’s the Billettes Church, whose cloister, in a flamboyant style, is the only cloister from Medieval times that remains in Paris.

 On the street’s lower part, there’s the epicenter of gay life in Paris.
 The Bar Cox (15 Rue des Archives), for example, is a real institution of homosexual emancipation in Paris.

 THE LAST REMAINS OF THE TEMPLE.
-Perhaps, you will notice some strange blue lines on the pavement and sidewalk just in front of the Mairie.
-In fact, this is the exact layout of the Old Temple Keep, the prison where King Louis XVI and Marie-Antoinette spent the last years before their execution.
-At that time, the Keep was the only medieval vestige of the Old Temple, and it was completely razed in 1810 by the order of Napoleon to avoid any memory or place of worship dedicated to the Monarchy.
+Curious visitors will notice some strange blue lines on the pavement and sidewalk just in front of the Mairie.
+In fact, this is the exact layout of the Old Temple’s Keep, the prison where King Louis XVI and Marie-Antoinette spent the last years before their execution.
+At that time, the Keep was the only Medieval vestige of the Old Temple, and it was completely razed in 1810 by the order of Napoleon I to avoid any memory or place of worship dedicated to the Monarchy.

 Rue des Rosiers - Paris